salesforce/lwc-rfcs/text/0000-declarative-shadow-dom-polyfill.md

 </body>
 ```

-it renders correctly in Google Chrome but does not in browsers that not support Declarative ShadowDOM (e.g. Safari).
+it renders correctly in Google Chrome but not in browsers that don't yet support Declarative ShadowDOM (e.g. Safari).

 ## Motivation